 Ambassador Wolfgang Ischinger

 Wolfgang Ischinger studied law at the universities of Bonn and Geneva and obtained his law degree in 1972.
-With a grant from the German Academic Exchange Service DAAD he continued studying international law, foreign economic relations and history at the Fletcher School of Law and Diplomacy and at Harvard Law School, Cambridge/USA (Master of Arts, Fletcher School, 1973).
+He did graduate and post-graduate work at the Fletcher School of Law and Diplomacy and at Harvard Law School.

-Wolfgang Ischinger is married to journalist Jutta Falke-Ischinger.
+Wolfgang Ischinger is married to author and journalist Jutta Falke-Ischinger.
 He has three children.
-His favorite pastime is skiing (licenced skiing instructor) and mountaineering.
+He is a licensed skiing instructor and loves mountaineering and hunting.

 Click here for selected photos of Ambassador Ischinger.